SimoneTestino/SimoneTestino/content/ColivingLiguria/Advertising/Advertising.md

     3.  **Engage Authentically:** Post the messages and actively participate in conversations, responding to comments and inquiries in a helpful and authentic manner.

 #### 2. Influencer & Creator Collaborations
 Another key strategy is to partner with content creators and influencers whose audience aligns with our values.
-This involves identifying potential partners and developing mutually beneficial collaboration proposals, as detailed on our [[Influencer & Creator Collaborations]] page.
+This involves identifying potential partners and developing mutually beneficial collaboration proposals, as detailed on our [[Influencer & Creator Collaboration Programme]] page.

 ---